tianyimasf/tianyimasf/README.md

 ⚡ Extracurricular: climate change, games, fictions and cats.

 👻 I'm a Chinese translator for the climate change action app Earth Hero!
+They are very cool so please [check them out](https://www.earthhero.org/)!